enkron/enkron.github.io/in/cv.md

 capabilities: EBS snapshots, RDS multi A-Z, S3 cross-region replication etc).

 Containerized custom application for big data processing using Docker.
-There was a request for storing all components in a single container, that's absolutely contradicts Docker's paradigm.
+There was a request for storing all components in a single container, that\'s absolutely contradicts Docker\'s paradigm.
 Nevertheless build process included configuration of the application itself and provisioning and configuration database (Postgresql).
-The total weight of the container was quite large (~4.29 GB) and our team planned to split the application into separate services but unfortunately I didn't see the final result as I finished working for the company by that time.
+The total weight of the container was quite large (~4.29 GB) and our team planned to split the application into separate services but unfortunately I didn\'t see the final result as I finished working for the company by that time.

 <p style="text-align:left;">